Luidog/fms-api-client/README.md

 ### Datastore Connection

-The connect  method must be called before a client is used.
+The connect method must be called before the FileMaker class is used.
 The connect method is not currently exposed by fms-api-client, but from the marpat dependency. marpat is a fork of camo.
 Thanks and love to [Scott Robinson](https://github.com/scottwrobinson) for his creation and maintenance of camo.

 marpat is designed to allow the use of multiple datastores with the focus on encrypted file storage and project flexibility.